Why investing in skills is your key to thriving, not just surviving

 The very utterance of ROI has very mixed receptions among the L&D community.
 Some of you reading this will be intrigued and some will have a natural recoil to the idea of reducing L&D down to a budget figure.
 But in tough times, proving positive ROI can be an absolute lifeline for defending your budget.

-Getting started calculating ROI can be tough for L&D teams, and whilst services like the Data Lab help, it’s hard to pack all that value into one post, so we settled for an old fashioned bullet point list to get you started:
+Getting started calculating ROI can be tough for L&D teams, and while services like Thrive Impact help, it’s hard to pack all that value into one post, so we settled for an old fashioned bullet point list to get you started:

 We know that times like these can be scary and stressful.
 But if there was ever a good time to invest in people development and training, it's now.
 They're the ones that will help us thrive in a time where lots are just looking to survive...